SimeonTsvetanov/Random-Team-Generator/README.md

 ### Core Functionality

 - 🎯 **Smart Team Generation** - Fair and random team distribution
-- 📊 **Real-time Participant Counter** - Instantly see how many people are in your list
 - 🔄 **Quick Refresh** - Generate new team combinations with one click
 - 📋 **Copy to Clipboard** - Easily share your teams
 - ✅ **Smart Input Validation** - Automatically handles empty lines and spaces